ChrisM922/chrome-refresh-extention/README.md

 5. Click "Stop" to pause auto-refresh.
 6. Click "Reset" to clear the refresh interval.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.